 What’s the difference?
 Chronic secondary pain is the result of disease or injury.
 It IS structural pain, pathological pain.
-My personal way of describing it is that it’s much more like acute pain that happens every day.
+My personal way of describing it is that it’s acute pain that happens every day.
 There are many names for this type of pain, but none of them are acknowledged anymore.
 Because now all chronic pain is deemed to be chronic primary pain, which is psychosocial, and all treatments offered for ALL chronic pain are now psychosocial.
 The “bio” in the biopsychosocial model has been forgotten, or lost, or ignored.
 Some by design, some just followin ghte latest trend.
 To the great detriment of peope who live with structural pain.
 Which if often severe and disabling.

 Common sense says that psychosocial treatments will help psychosocial pain.
 But how can psychosocial treatments help biological or structural pain?
 It can’t. which is why so many people living with the most severe chronic pain conditions are suffering deeply.

 Biological pain generally requires a biological treatment: procedures or surgeries to correct structural problems if they exist.
 Where surgery or procedures are not appropriate or not effective, or all treatment options have been exhausted, pain medications are necessary to reduce pain.